vseplet/PPORT/README.md

 - The server detects the `User-Agent` from `curl` and responds with a shell installer script.
 - The shell script checks if Deno is installed (and installs it if needed).
-- It then runs `deno install`, triggering further requests to `pport.top`.
+- It then runs `deno install`, triggering further requests to `pport.deno.dev`.
 - The server, seeing the `User-Agent` from Deno, responds by serving the required `.ts` source files.